jamierocks/SpongeDocs/source/contributing/implementation/datamanipulator.rst

 Copying and Serialization
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The two methods ``copy()`` and ``asImmutable()`` are easy to implement.
-For both you just need to return a mutable or an immutable data manipulator respectively, containing the same data as the current instance.
+The two methods ``copy()`` and ``asImmutable()`` are not much work to implement.
+For both you just need to return
+a mutable or an immutable data manipulator respectively, containing the same data as the current instance.

 The method ``toContainer()`` is used for serialization purposes.
 Use a ``MemoryDataContainer`` as the result
 and apply to it the values stored within this instance.
 A ``DataContainer`` is basically a map mapping ``DataQuery``\ s